Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 (Malvazija Istarska)

-Indigenous to the region and not related to aromatic Malvasias elsewhere.
+Indigenous to the region and unrelated to the aromatic Malvasias found elsewhere.
 Typically dry, fresh, and mineral.

 Styles range from: